llingg/docs-opmanual_autolab/book/opmanual_autolab/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

 ```

-3.Now you are going build and run containers which are responsible to interpret the apriltag poses of duckiebots.
+3) Now you are going build and run containers which are responsible to interpret the apriltag poses of duckiebots.
 In order to do that, use the commands :

 For module 1: